Tuesday, December 31, 2019

 Mary STOVER died on Dec.
 17, 1924.
 Here is her obit in the Lancaster newspaper.
 She was survived by 6 children and 10 siblings.
 No husband is listed in the obit, even though he was still living.

 Her estate was settled in Jan.
 1925 (#25 January 1925).
 I obtained this from the Lancaster Archives.
-The person who signed for the intestate papers for the estate to be settled was Ray Grube - the husband of her daughter Elasta.
+The person who signed for the intestate papers for the estate to be settled was Ray GRUBE - the husband of her daughter Elasta.
 In fact, John STOVER is not mentioned in the papers at all.

 Page 1